KARE WORLDWIDE PRESENTS

 27. June 2016

-For our anniversary we bring the world to your home – today: Mallorca!
+For our anniversary we bring the world to your home – today: Santa Cruz!
 Discover secret spots of the city and lifestyle trends – exclusively told by our partners.

 ¡buenas tardes!
 Santa Cruz